 Afterwards, participants visited the Los Yescos Farm and were provided a tour by owner and APASPE member, Dolores Solís.
-During the visit they learned about restoration the strategies conducted including; a home garden, silvopastoral systems agrosuccessional and systems integrating timber, agricultural crops and cattle forage species.
+During the visit they learned about the restoration strategies conducted including; a home garden, silvopastoral systems and agro-successional systems integrating timber, agricultural crops and cattle forage species.
 Participants were inspired by the way Dolores had successfully established more native tree species into the farm while also producing food and forage in the same area.
-Additionally, the cattle simple solar powered aqueduct system demonstrated the ease of guaranteeing permanent water and efficient usage on farm.
-Finally, learning how Dolores was able to improve the farm management and provide water and forage all year for his cattle by utilizing silvopastoral systems, demonstrated the effectiveness Overall of these systems. opportunity to visit the model silvopastoral farms established by two local farmers was an educational and inspiring experience for the participants who are embarking in a similar project themselves.
+Additionally, the simple solar powered cattle aqueduct system demonstrated the ease of guaranteeing permanent water and efficient usage on farm.
+Finally, learning how Dolores was able to improve the farm management and provide water and forage all year for his cattle by utilizing silvopastoral systems, demonstrated the effectiveness of these systems.
+Overall the opportunity to visit the model silvopastoral farms established by two local farmers was an educational and inspiring experience for the participants who are embarking in a similar project themselves.